1

 Step 5.
 Report

 Access aggregated data using dashboards, reports, and visualizations.
-Effective presentation makes data easily understandable and actionable.
+An effective presentation makes data easily understandable and actionable.
 Dashboards provide an organized display of metrics and KPIs, enabling an instant perspective of IT system health and performance.
-Use graphs, charts, and other visualization tools to convey complex information clearly and concisely, helping stakeholders quickly grasp vital insights and make informed decisions.
+Use graphs, charts, and other visual tools to show complex information clearly.
+This helps stakeholders understand important insights and make smart decisions quickly.

 Visualization tools also enable interactive data exploration, providing deeper insights through drill-down capabilities and real-time updates.